Understanding Accessibility Requirements for State and Local Government Websites, Apps, and Social Media

 - text size

-10 Key Takeaways Regarding New Accessibility Rules
+10 Key Takeaways Regarding These Government Website Accessibility Requirements

 After reading through the full text of the rules and the DOJ’s explanation, here are 10 takeaways that are important to understanding the scope of these new rules.